 LinkedIn pages provide valuable connections to targeted audiences of potential leads, recruits, and peers.
 LinkedIn has made several advancements in their design to help encourage social integrations and promoted content that garners views from target audiences.

 LinkedIn is an incredibly strong tool that, when used correctly, can drive engagement with your company.
 With 467 million users worldwide, the professional nature of the site makes it an adept means of generating leads.
 The downfall is that LinkedIn is probably the least used, on average, of these five major social sites.
 The average user spends 17 minutes on the site monthly, while 53% of users spend between zero and two hours on the site per week.
-Click here for their comprehensive breakdown of updated user statistics.

 So what type of content attracts valuable views on LinkedIn?
 Thinking of it as a publishing medium can help you curate your content appropriately.
 Clickable content is especially strong on LinkedIn, which includes visuals and links found in effective calls to action.
 Remember to tailor the content to your LinkedIn connections as your target audience.
 Built-in analytics can give you a granular view of your followers by breaking down demographics by field, job title, geolocation, or company size.
 Leveraging analytics like these can allow you to effectively focus your marketing efforts towards these viable audiences.